rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

 module.exports = DataGroup;
 {% endhighlight %}

-Finally the dots themselves are shown as circles.
+Finally the dots themselves are rendered as circles, applying a CSS class if the *selected* property is true.

 {% highlight javascript %}
 var React = require('react');